planqtn/planqtn/docs/contributing.md

 # Contributing

-PlanqTN is an open source project and we would love to see contributions from you!
+PlanqTN is an open source project, and we would love to see contributions from you!

 To get started with contributions, check out